zerotier/docs/docs/faq/bandwidth.md

 - Geographic distance.
 If your remote peer is on a different continent, there will be latency.
 We can't improve the speed of light.

 :::tip
-If you are experiencing slow network speeds or difficulty making direct connections see See [Router Configuration Tips](./routertips.md) or [Corporate Firewalls](./corporate-firewalls.md)
+If you are experiencing slow network speeds or difficulty making direct connections see [Router Configuration Tips](/routertips) or [Corporate Firewalls](/corporate-firewalls)
 :::

 #### Will transfers go faster on paid accounts? {#paymore}